talview/moodle-local_proview/CONTRIBUTING.md

-# Contributing to Talview Proview Moodle (local-proview) Plugin
+# Contributing to Proview - Moodle (local-proview) Plugin

-Welcome to the Talview Proview Moodle (local-proview) Plugin project!
+Welcome to the Proview - Moodle (local-proview) Plugin project!
 We appreciate your interest in contributing.
 This document
 outlines the guidelines for contributing to this project.
 By participating, you agree to follow these guidelines and contribute in a positive and respectful manner.